Guide to PCB Terminology for Altium Designer

 Introducing a serpentine pattern into a trace in order to match its length to another.

-Small hole drilled in a PCB and plated that allow a trace to connect to another trace on a different layer of the board that are part of the same signal path.
+Small hole drilled in a PCB and plated that allows a trace to connect to another trace on a different layer of the board that are part of the same signal path.

 The following resources will help you to be better prepared for your PCB layout.